 Ingestible Sensors as a Diagnostic Tool for Stomach Health

 In February of this year Australian-based ELE Times published a report on ingestible sensors developed by RMIT University in Melbourne.
 RMIT’s work has advanced far enough that they have actually conducted clinical trials on humans.

 The sensor is designed to detect various stomach gases.
 The device is about the size of a large oblong, vitamin capsule, and is simply swallowed by the patient.
 One of RMIT’s researchers stated, “Our ingestible sensors offer a diagnostic tool for many digestive disorders, from nutrient malabsorption to colon cancer.”

 When you look at the medical technology innovations just discussed, it is readily acknowledged that form factors and fabrication means present a different challenge for each application.
 But, each device still has a thread for electronics design engineers, which is the circuitry that enables its essential purpose.

 Smart PCB design software will enable you to move forward with medical technology quicker.

 Your company may not have the manufacturing equipment necessary to produce these more advanced devices, but, there is a growing capability in the industry of companies specializing in medical device manufacturing and/or design services.
 Many of these companies have extensive leading-edge capabilities, such as ADM Tronics, using Altium Designer® electronic design software.

 So, whatever aspect of electronic medical device technology is lacking at your company, there are resources out there to fill in the gaps.
 Using the best design software can help you manage these resources.
-With Altium ’s strong PCB layout software, design rule checking, and unified design environment, creating the technology to benefit your industry has never been more intuitive.
+With Altium Designer’s strong PCB layout software, design rule checking, and unified design environment, creating the technology to benefit your industry has never been more intuitive.

-Keep your mind open to new possibilities and if you want to know more about how smart PCB design software can help you talk to the experts at Altium today.
+Keep your mind open to new possibilities and if you want to know more about how smart PCB design software can help you talk to the experts at Altium Designer today.